molamil-com/codethewave-framework/README.md

 gulp
 ```

-Choose an example in the _"examples"_ folder and work from there.
+Choose an example in the [www/examples](https://github.com/molamil-com/codethewave-framework/tree/master/www/examples) folder and work from there.

 ## Documentation